-The year has got off to a good start for consumers.
+The year has gotten off to a good start for consumers.
 The Electricity Authority has just released its decision on giving householders access to their consumption data, which is actually a big deal!

 The Authority is changing the rules so that;